milandufek/assistify/README.md

-# 💬 Assistify - Chat GPT assistant
+# 💬 Assistify - ChatGPT assistant

+## Description

+Assistify is a simple assistant based on [ChatGPT](https://chat.openai.com/).
+It allows you to create you own templates and use them to chat with the AI.
+Like create a summary for the article, correct your grammar or other tasks as a helpful assistant.

 ## Installation